-How to Use Your Nonprofit Website to Fundraise
+How To Use Your Nonprofit Website To Fundraise

 There are a number of reasons that people may be visiting your nonprofit's website.
 For example, they could be wondering where your business is located or are browsing around while doing some research.
 However, no matter what reason a visitor came to your website, you should not lose the opportunity to try to get another donation.
-Here are our tips that you can use to possibly obtain more donations through your nonprofit website.

 1. Give the Contact Information for Your Nonprofit